Alexander Mosaic: Modern copy

 In 2003, the International Center for the Study and Teaching of Mosaic (CISIM) in Ravenna, Italy, proposed creating a copy of the mosaic.
 After CISIM received approval for the project, the mosaic master Severo Bignami and his eight-person team took a large photograph of the mosaic, made a tracing of the image with a dark marker and created a negative impression of it.

 The team composed the mosaic in sections in 44 clay frames, trying to preserve the pieces of the mosaic in the exact positions they are in the original mosaic.
 They had to keep the plates wet at all times.
 Then they pressed a tissue on the clay to create an image of the outlines of the mosaic in the clay.
-The team recreated the mosaic with about 2 million pieces of various marble types.
+The team recreated the mosaic with approximately 2 million pieces of various marble types.
 When they had placed all the pieces, they covered the result with a layer of glue and gauze and pulled it out of the clay.
-They placed each section on synthetic concrete and then united the sections with the compound of glass, wool and plastic.
+They placed each section on synthetic concrete and then united the sections with the compound of glass, wool, and plastic.

 The project took 22 months and cost the equivalent of $216,000.
 The copy was installed in the House of the Faun in 2005.

 Conservation

 In 2015, IPERION CH, the Integrated Platform for the European Research Infrastructure ON Cultural Heritage, researched the mosaic and used various non-invasive analysis techniques to discover the physical composition of the mosaic, in addition to learning which parts were original and which were added after rediscovery.
 In 2018, a photogrammetric model was created of the mosaic, revealing flaws and cracks invisible to the human eye.

 In January 2021 the National Archaeological Museum of Naples began a major restoration project to attempt to conserve the mosaic.
-In the initial assessment of the mosaic, multiple issues were discovered, including detached tesserae, cracks, bulges and surface depressions.
-Some areas had been already treated, such as multiple cracks that had been covered by thin paper bandages in a "velinatura" technique, in prior restoration efforts.
+In the initial assessment of the mosaic, multiple issues were discovered, including detached tesserae, cracks, bulges, and surface depressions.
+Some areas already had been treated, such as multiple cracks that had been covered by thin paper bandages in a "velinatura" technique, in prior restoration efforts.